FormidableLabs/spectacle/docs/content/api-reference.md

 # API Reference

 In Spectacle, presentations are composed of a set of base tags.
-We can separate these into three categories: Main tags, Layout tags & Element tags.
+We can separate these into three categories: Main tags, Semantic tags & Style tags.

-<a name="main-components"></a>
+<a name="main-tags"></a>

-## Main Components
+## Main Tags

 <a name="deck"></a>